Attune: Additional feature

 Attune includes a paper-art diorama designed by James Gulliver Hancock which requires customers to make it by themselves.
 Lenka released a video on 4 October 2017 on her website showing people how to turn the Attune CD cover into a pop-up diorama.

 Critical reception

 The album failed to chart in any market, though Attune received positive reviews from some music critics.
 The album was previewed and commented by Rolling Stone Australia on 11 October 2017.
-Jonny Nail of Rolling Stone Australia said, 'Attune is a remarkable rabbit-warren of an album, sucking us in with its seemingly shallow light-pop accessibility and then keeping us captivated with the underlying darkness and thought-provoking themes that bubble to the surface with little warning throughout.'
+Jonny Nail of Rolling Stone Australia said, "Attune is a remarkable rabbit-warren of an album, sucking us in with its seemingly shallow light-pop accessibility and then keeping us captivated with the underlying darkness and thought-provoking themes that bubble to the surface with little warning throughout".
 Lenka was complimented for her invigoration and significant messages of the songs in Attune.

 Track listing

+All tracks are written and produced by Lenka Kripac, except where noted.